platanus/angular-pallet-bundle/README.md

 ##### Optional

 - *button-label:* you can pass this key as an HTML attribute to customize the upload button label.
 "Select File..." is the default value.
+- *success-callback:* to perform your own operations after a successful upload.
+- *progress-callback:* it gives you information about upload progress.
+- *error-callback:* to perform operations after a failed upload.

 ### Doc Preview Directive